 |Personal goals for the event (in order of importance)|

 |01||Finish the race without bodily injuries to myself or to anyone around me||Yes|

-|02||Run about 80-90% of the length of the course, irrespective of pace||Yes/May be|
+|02||Run at least 90% of the length of the course, irrespective of pace||Yes|

 |03||Use the aid stations to hydrate/electrolyte; use gu/gel appropriately||Yes|

 |04||Improve upon the current PR for this course: 2:38:48 (4.96 mph, 12:06 min/mile)||Yes; 2:12:51 (5.90 mph, 10:08 min/mile)|